MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/emea-gbr-mtd-vat-integration.md

 - **Client secret** – The secret passphrase that is used to authorize the web application.
 - **Server token** – The secret token that is used to authorize the web application when requests are made to any application-restricted endpoint.

-These parameters are used when requests are addressed to HMRC.
+These parameters are used when requests are sent to HMRC.
 They must be filled in before you start the authorization process for a web application.

 For the production web application (**Dynamics 365 for Finance and Operations**), Microsoft delivers these parameters through the package of data entities, and they are stored in the system in an encrypted format.
 When you import the predefined setup of Electronic messages functionality for MTD for VAT, these parameters are also imported.
 No additional manual actions are required.
 After the parameters are imported, the production application is ready for authorization (that is, it's ready to obtain an authorization code and access token).